The decaying decadence of Nepal’s caste system

 The people of a higher caste and an older generation don’t want to let go of a system that gives them power over others.

-The solution is coming in the form of the new Nepalese generations that have exposure to international media and news.
+The solution is coming in the form of the new Nepali generations that have exposure to international media and news.
 Already the caste mentality is eroding into one of a western approach.
 Unfortunately that’s often one that revolves around a social hierarchy based on wealth.
 But at least one has a better chance at breaking out of poverty than being forced into it by caste.

 This is an additional feature article about the caste system in Nepal